 Veterans who suffered military sexual trauma, have post-traumatic stress disorder, or are former POWs are entitled to priority in claims processing.
 Or, if you are a Vietnam veteran making a claim for disability based on exposure to Agent Orange, you can use the VA's Agent Orange Fast Track Claims Processing System.
 Homeless veterans and veterans in dire financial need are also eligible for fast track processing.

-Fast Track is not yet available in all VA offices, but should be by the end of 2013.
-Check with your local VA office to see if it has implemented the program.
+Fast Track is available in most VA offices, but check with your local VA office to see if it has implemented the program.

 If, after submitting your application, you realize that you forgot to list an illness or injury or you develop a new disability that is related to your service, you can amend your application.
 You do this by completing and submitting a Statement in Support of Claim, which can be found on the VA Forms Website.